 “We are now devolving responsibility to our numerous practice groups and the next generation of leaders within them.
 Whilst this is an internal exercise, it will enable us to best anticipate and respond to the needs of our clients,” Gold said.

 The restructure comes as Mishcon is deciding whether to list in London.
 In July, the firm revealed that an IPO is one of the options being considered to raise capital as it pursues “ambitious plans for the next phase of growth.”

 Sky News, which broke the story, said then that the firm was set to appoint bankers to advise on the possible listing.
 It was said, however, that the firm was yet to decide.
 Mishcon told the Gazette that its position has not changed.

 If it lists, Mishcon will follow in the footsteps of Gateley, which in 2015 became the first legal practice in England and Wales to list in London.
-Other firms that have listed on the London Stock Exchange are The Ince Group, formerly Gordon Dadds; Keystone Law; and Knights.
+Other firms that have listed on the London Stock Exchange are Gordon Dadds, which recently acquired Ince UK; Keystone Law; and Knights.